 Single-cluster Pulsar installations should be sufficient for all but the most ambitious use cases.
-If you're interested in experimenting with Pulsar or using it in a startup or on a single team, we recommend opting for a single cluster.
+If you are interested in experimenting with Pulsar or using it in a startup or on a single team, you had better opt for a single cluster.
 For instructions on deploying a single cluster, see the guide here.

 If you want to use all builtin Pulsar IO connectors in your Pulsar deployment, you need to download